SerdarAbali/bot5/README.md

  https://www.aliexpress.com/item/10000057151391.html

-- 10" Hoverboard hubwheels with hall sensors:
+- If you are going to 3d-print Bot5 => 10" Hoverboard hubwheels with hall sensors:

  https://www.aliexpress.com/item/32850640454.html